du1ana/todo-dapp/README.md

 4. Stop the `hp-devkit` service when done:
    - Run `hpdevkit stop`.

 > **Note:** Docker must be running when you try to run the smart contract.
 If you encounter any issues with `hp-devkit`, run the command `hpdevkit clean` to reset its state.
+Try `docker network prune`, ` docker volume prune` and manually deleting docker instances if `hpdevkit clean` does not fix the issue.

 ---